elixir-europe-training/ELIXIR-TrP-Foundations-LessonTemplate/docs/chapters/chapter_04.md

 ## HTML tips and tricks related to the Lesson template

 Let's explore the provided files and annotate them step by step.
-Open the index.html with Edit mode on Github.
+Open the [index.html](https://github.com/elixir-europe-training/ELIXIR-TrP-Bioschemas-HTML-Template/blob/main/index.html) in the raw mode on Github.
 It has a quite simple structure:

 ```
 <!DOCTYPE html>